Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

   * Visual Studio 2013 (Latest update) or Visual Studio 2015

 * **Installation Procedure**
-  * Clone the repository and submodules:
+  * Clone the repository and **submodules**:

          `git clone --recursive https://github.com/jp9000/obs-studio.git`

+  * If you do not know what submodules are, or you are not using git from the command line, **PLEASE make sure to fetch the submodules too**.

   * Create one or more of the following subdirectories within the cloned repository for building: `release`, `debug`, and `build` (suffixed with or without 32/64 to specify architecture).
 They are excluded from the repo in .gitignore for the sake of building, so they are safe to create an use within the repository base directory.